Simple Face Mask Oxygen: Uses & Benefits

 • Variable FiO2: Due to the mixing of oxygen with room air through the side ports, the exact fraction of inspired oxygen delivered is not precisely controlled.
 This variability can be a concern in conditions where a very specific and stable oxygen concentration is critical.

 • Patient Discomfort: Covering both the nose and mouth, the mask can sometimes feel confining for patients.
 It must be removed for eating, drinking, or clear communication, which can interrupt oxygen therapy.
-Furthermore, without proper humidification, the direct flow of oxygen can lead to dryness of the mucous membranes, causing discomfort.
+Without proper humidification, the direct flow of oxygen can lead to dryness of the mucous membranes, causing discomfort.

 • Short-Term Use: Simple face masks are generally recommended for short-term use.
 For prolonged oxygen therapy, more comfortable or precisely controlled devices are often preferred.